 How did it all start?
 My boyfriend and I are VERY fond of travelling and we have visited more than 30 countries in the last 5 years.
 We were determined to become digital nomads for quite some time but we just weren’t sure how to turn that dream into reality.
 We extracted some advice from travel blogs although we had to assemble the more practical advice ourselves.

 It was only in September 2015 that we adopted a true digital nomad lifestyle.
-We first moved to Krakow in Poland (6 weeks), then Lublin which is also in Poland (5 weeks), then Budapest (5 weeks), the Azores (3 months), Nazaré (a month), Wismar in Germany (a month), Poznan in Poland (a month), Jelenia Gora in Poland (a month), Vienna (a month), Taipei (a month), Granada (5 weeks), Rijeka in Croatia (2 months), Riga (6 weeks), Kuressaare in Estonia (1 month), Tromsø (Norway), Gdansk (7 weeks), Torshavn in the Faroe Islands (1 month) and we are now in Trogir in Croatia (4 months), Opatija in Croatia (2 months) and we are now in Klagenfurt (Austria).
+We first moved to Krakow in Poland (6 weeks), then Lublin which is also in Poland (5 weeks), then Budapest (5 weeks), the Azores (3 months), Nazaré (a month), Wismar in Germany (a month), Poznan in Poland (a month), Jelenia Gora in Poland (a month), Vienna (a month), Taipei (a month), Granada (5 weeks), Rijeka in Croatia (2 months), Riga (6 weeks), Kuressaare in Estonia (1 month), Tromsø (Norway), Gdansk (7 weeks), Torshavn in the Faroe Islands (1 month) and we are now in Trogir in Croatia (4 months), Opatija in Croatia (2 months), Klagenfurt in Austria (1 month) and we are now in Tartu (Estonia).

 We typically use Airbnb so that we can always (more or less) feel at home.
 There are always some good and some bad surprises but most of our flats have been really nice and comfortable.